wuzhengy/TAU/README.md

-# TAU - Community chatting with high-scaling blockchain economy.
+# TAU - Community Messenger with high-scaling blockchain economy.
 Core UI experienses:= {
-- decentralized community chatting with crypto-coins circulation
+- decentralized community social hub with crypto-coins circulation
 - **"(+)"** floating button on home page
    * Create a Community
       * Give a name to new blockchain